AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 1. For the _[!UICONTROL Action on people]_, choose **[!UICONTROL Send email]**.
 1. For the _[!UICONTROL Email source]_, choose **[!UICONTROL Create new email]**.

-   Alternatively, you can also select the `Select email from Adobe Marketo Engage` option to use one of the pre-authored emails in Marketo Engage and send it as a part of the Account Journey.
+   Alternatively, you can also select the _[!UICONTROL Select email from Adobe Marketo Engage]_ option to use one of the pre-authored emails in Marketo Engage and send it as a part of the Account Journey.

    >[!NOTE]
    >